-DIABETIC PATIENTS: Take one-half dose of your diabetic medication, at your normally scheduled time(s)
+DIABETIC PATIENTS: Take one half dose of your diabetic medication, at your normally scheduled time.
+Consult your endocrinologist with any questions.

 Avoid all solid foods, all red juices, alcohol and dairy

 Drink at least 8 glasses of clear liquid today.